ADemkin/django-xlsx-form-processer/README.md

 Django Excel Processer
 =

-This is a test task.
-It is not working correctly and need to be finished.
+This is a test assignment.

 # How to install